hangxingliu/vscode-coding-tracker/README.md

 more version information: [CHANGELOG.md](CHANGELOG.md)

-## How To Use (**Easy And Common Way**)
+## **How To Use (Easy And Common Way)**

-**Applicable to people dont want to read below long text and only work with VSCode in one computer**
+**Applicable to people dont want to read below long text and only use VSCode in one computer**

-1. Install this extension and reload VSCode (You must know how to do it, click install button)
+1. Install this extension.
-2. Coding...
-Coding...
-Coding...
+2. Coding as you did before.
-3. Do you want to know how many time elapsed in your coding activity ? open command panel(press `F1`) in VSCode
+3. Get your coding report by command **CodingTracker: Show your coding activities report**
-4. Searching and clicking command **"CodingTracker: Show your coding activities report"**.
-Then you will get it.
+	- *press `F1` to open VSCode command panel, then search command above and click it*

 ## How To Use (Fully guide) **TLDR**